JuanBrachoDev/Milestone-One/README.md

     -   #### Typography
         -   Two main fonts were chosen for this page:
-            -   **"Dancing Script"** for most of the titles with **"Cursive"** as a fallback, this was chosen to represent the fun and entertaining, yet elegant and organized part of the the festival.
+            -   **"Dancing Script"** for most of the titles with **"Cursive"** as a fallback, this was chosen to represent the fun and entertaining, yet elegant and organized part of the festival.
             -   **"Comfortaa"** for the rest of the text, with **"sans-serif"** as fallback, this gives the page a stylish feel while remaining legible enough.
     -   #### Imagery
         -   A carousel below the header was chosen to highlight some of the attractive elements of the festival as soon as the user loads the page.